mig40000/mig40000.github.io/README.md

-# Site (links-based) for Dr. Abhishek Tiwari
+# Fixed site for Dr. Abhishek Tiwari

-This package contains a GitHub Pages-ready site where profile photo and paper links point to the original publicly hosted URLs (Google Drive, arXiv, conference pages).
+This ZIP contains a version of the site with a compact header and reduced profile photo size to improve layout on GitHub Pages previews.

 Files:
-- index.html
+- index.html (uses external profile image URL)
-- styles.css
+- styles.css (compact header/photo rules)
 - script.js

-Notes:
-- PDFs and the profile photo are linked to their public URLs rather than being bundled locally.
-If you want PDFs bundled in the ZIP (to be hosted locally on GitHub Pages), upload them here in the chat or provide the public PDF URLs and I will fetch and bundle them.
-- To deploy: create repo `YOUR_USERNAME.github.io`, add these files, and enable GitHub Pages.